23 Succesful UX Portfolio Examples and a Guide for Creating Yours

 Made with UXfolio | Portfolio template: Norman

 Hana used UXfolio’s Norman template as her base, transforming it into something unique with the available customization options and features.
 The intense blue accent color creates an exciting contrast with the white background.
-Her thumbnails are in perfect harmony because she created them with UXfolio’s Thumbnail Designer.
+Her thumbnails are in perfect harmony because she created them with UXfolio’s Thumbnail designer.
 This feature allows you to design professional thumbnails inside UXfolio: just bring your designs and the rest is on us!
 Hana’s portfolio is proof that you can create a memorable UX portfolio without overdesigning it.

 David Bornfirend